 When you earn money through your writing skills, writer’s block can frustrate you more than almost anything else.
 Fortunately, you can kick that writer’s block out of town.

-One of the best ways that I’ve found for getting out of the mental mire is taking a break.
+One of the best ways that I’ve found for breaking through writer’s block is taking a break.
 For example, you can take a walk, cook a delicious snack (muffins, anyone?), or sit back and listen to cool music with your eyes closed.
 In this article, I focus on breaking out of writer’s block through creative writing—specifically through writing prompts

 How Writing Prompts Help